 From time to time, our board of directors or compensation committee may approve cash bonuses for its executive officers based on certain company performance or as otherwise determined appropriate.
-Mr. Sudhir Appukuttan Panikassery's consultancy services agreement provides for an incentive in the form of an annual bonus and event-based special bonuses contingent upon the completion of M&A transactions.
-Mr. Ajay Khare's employment offer letter provides for an annual bonus determined at Aeries' discretion based on certain financial metrics of the business (5% of the net profit after tax, free cash flows and future requirements of funds).
-Mr. Unni Nambiar's employment letter also provides for an annual bonus determined at the discretion of the Company.
-For additional information regarding the employment letters and consultancy services agreement with our named executive officers, please see the section below titled "-Executive Employment Letters and Consultancy Services Agreement."
+Prior to the closing of the Business Combination, Mr. Sudhir Appukuttan Panikassery's consultancy services agreement provided for an incentive in the form of an annual bonus and event-based special bonuses contingent upon the completion of M&A transactions.
+Mr. Ajay Khare's employment offer letter provided for an annual bonus determined at Aeries' discretion based on certain financial metrics of the business (5% of the net profit after tax, free cash flows and future requirements of funds).
+Mr. Unni Nambiar's employment letter also provided for an annual bonus determined at the discretion of the Company.
+For additional information regarding the bonus arrangements with our named executive officers, please see the sections below titled "-Executive Employment Letters and Consultancy Services Agreement" and "-Executive Employment Agreements."